Show All Answers

 Carts should be stored in compliance with your HOA deed restrictions.
 Ideally, the carts should be stored in your garage or behind fencing or brush.
 The city ordinance does not require the container be stored out of sight, but does require the cart not block or interfere with a sidewalk.

-Please contact Best Trash at 281-313-2378 and notify them of the damaged or missing cart.
-The cart will be repaired or replaced if it is stolen or damaged beyond repair by any reason other than the customer's own neglect or misuse.
+Contact Best Trash at 281-313-2378 and notify them of the damaged or missing recycling cart.
+The recycling cart will be repaired or replaced if it is stolen or damaged beyond repair by any reason other than the customer's own neglect or misuse.